On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Preliminary

 \end{definition}

 \begin{remark} The exponential martingale $\mathcal E$ is indeed a martingale due to the Novikov's criterion \cite[Corollary 3.5.13]{KS91}.
-Hence, $\E(\mathcal E(t)) \equiv \E(\mathcal E(0)) = 1$.
+If we enhance the integrable assumption for $D$ to $\int_0^\infty D^2(t)dt <\infty$, then $\mathcal E$ is also uniformly integrable \cite[Theorem III.45]{Pro05}.
+The latter assumption will be used when studying the flocking in Subsection \ref{subsec:5-2}.
+In any case, we have $\E(\mathcal E(t)) \equiv \E(\mathcal E(0)) = 1$.
 Actually, the exponential martingale we defined here is a very special case of the so called Dol\'eans-Dade exponential, of which we refer to \cite{JS13,KS91} for more details. \end{remark}

 We next extend the definition of time-asymptotic flocking in \cite{HL09} to the stochastic case.
-General speaking, the emergence of time-asymptotic flocking means that the velocity of all agents tends to a common value and the relative position of them remains bounded (both in certain probability sense) when time tends to infinity.
-Then, recall the notations in \eqref{macro} and \eqref{micro}, we define the (unconditional) flocking and conditional flocking as follows. \begin{definition}[Flocking in mean] Let $p\ge2$.
-We say the stochastic C-S system \eqref{B1} has a \emph{time-asymptotic flocking in mean}, if the solution $(\tilde x,\tilde v)$ satisfies \begin{itemize} \item[(i).] $\lim_{t\to\infty} \E(\|\tilde v(t)- \bar v(t)\|_p) = 0$ (velocity alignment), \item[(ii).] $\sup_{t\ge0} \E(\|\tilde x(t)- \bar x(t)\|_p) <\infty$ (aggregation or group forming). \end{itemize} \end{definition}
+Generally speaking, the emergence of time-asymptotic flocking means that the velocity of all agents tends to a common value and the relative position of them remains bounded (both in certain probability sense) when time tends to infinity.
+Then, recalling the notations in \eqref{macro} and \eqref{micro}, we define the (unconditional) flocking and conditional flocking as follows (cf. \cite[Definition 1.10.(2)]{CDP18}). \begin{definition}[Flocking in mean] Let $p\ge2$.
+We say the stochastic C-S system \eqref{B1} has a \emph{time-asymptotic flocking in mean}, if the solution $(\tilde x,\tilde v)$ satisfies \begin{itemize} \item[(i)] $\lim_{t\to\infty} \E(\|\tilde v(t)- \bar v(t)\|_p) = 0$ (velocity alignment), \item[(ii)] $\sup_{t\ge0} \E(\|\tilde x(t)- \bar x(t)\|_p) <\infty$ (aggregation or group forming). \end{itemize} \end{definition}

 Since as we showed in subsection \ref{subsec:2-1}, the original stochastic C-S system \eqref{B1} are related to the reduced system \eqref{CS} by $x = \tilde x-\bar x$ and $v = \tilde v-\bar v$, the velocity alignment condition in Definition \ref{def-flocking} is then equivalent to $\lim_{t\to\infty} \E(\|v(t)\|_p) = 0$, and the group forming condition is equivalent to $\sup_{t\ge0} \E(\|x(t)\|_p) <\infty$.